dainyl/fabric-client-wrapper/DOCUMENTATION.md

     -   `updateChannelRequest.channelEnvelope` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;byte>?** The envelope for the new channel, required if no config is specified
     -   `updateChannelRequest.channelConfig` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;byte>?** The configuration for the new channel, required if no envelope is specified
     -   `updateChannelRequest.signatures` **[Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)&lt;ConfigSignature>?** The signatures required for the new chanel, required if no envelope is specified
+    -   `updateChannelRequest.txId` **TransactionID?** TransactionID object with the transaction id and nonce.
+One will be generated automatically if not supplied
 -   `opts` **any** Additional options
     -   `opts.waitOpts`  Options for waiting
         -   `opts.waitOpts.timeout` **[number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number)?** Max amount of time to wait